 This tuning is essentially Drop D tuned one whole step down, so if you’re familiar with that one, Drop C should be easy to understand and master.

-It is mostly used in heavier music genres, and fits main advantage other than the lower notes you gain access to is the fact that you can play power chords with just a one finger bar across the 3 lowest strings.
+It’s a tuning mostly used in heavier music genres, and its main advantage other than the lower notes you gain access to is the fact that you can play power chords with just one finger barred across the 3 lowest strings.

 Another great application of this tuning would be to better complement the voice of a singer with a lower register.

-An important thing to take into account when tuning this low is that you should adjust your string gauge accordingly.
-Using strings gauges like .009 or .010 won’t be very comfortable as you’ll lose a lot of tension.
+Something you must take into account when tuning this low is that you should adjust your string gauge accordingly.
+Using strings gauges like .009 or .010 won’t be very comfortable as you’ll lose a lot of tension – experiment with gauges such as 0.11 or even .012 and higher.
+You may also find that you have to adjust your guitar’s neck relief.

 - Popular Songs In Drop C Tuning